 Disadvantages of Refilling

-Below you’ll find some cons.
+Below, you’ll find some cons.

 Certification

-Firstly, check that your tank is certified or not.
+Firstly, check whether your tank is certified or not.
 A tank will last you from somewhere between 5 to 6 years of its production date.
 Most gas stations refuse to fill up an expired tank.

 You can also get your tank recertified by contacting the dealers, but that’s time-consuming, expensive, and not worth it.